 We inform our staff that ANY contact between staff and campers that occurs outside of camp needs to take place in a forum in which parents are aware of the contact.
 Our policy states that staff write to campers by means of physical letters only, which can be seen by parents in the incoming mail.
 During the seasons when camp is not in session, we discourage staff from “friending” and following campers on social media and prohibit them from texting and private-messaging campers and having any one-on-one relationship that is or could be perceived to be inappropriate.
-We highly recommend that parents closely supervise all social media interactions of minor children, including any interactions between campers and between campers and staff members.
+Parents are responsible to supervise all social media interactions of minor children, including any interactions with other campers and between campers and staff members.
 Please inform us of any inappropriate interactions outside of camp so that we are aware of campers and/or staff members who are not following our policy.

-In the past, some parents have viewed a person’s status as a current or former GAC staff member as a blanket recommendation for the person to serve in the capacity of private babysitter or nanny for their child after camp.
+In the past, some parents have viewed a person’s status as a current or former GAC staff member as a passive recommendation from Gold Arrow Camp for the person to serve in the capacity of private babysitter or nanny for their child after camp.
 Our staff members are very closely monitored and supervised during the summer and are never allowed in private spaces, one-on-one with campers.
 Once staff are no longer working for us (during our off-season), we are no longer supervising them in their behaviors and interactions with campers.
-While most of our staff would receive a positive recommendation from us, not all of them are eligible for rehire.
-Do not view a person’s status of working at Gold Arrow as a blanket recommendation from us.
+While most of our staff would receive a positive recommendation from us, not all of them are eligible for rehire in subsequent summers.
+Do not view a person’s status of working at Gold Arrow as a recommendation from us.
 Call us for an employment reference if you are seeking to hire a former staff member for a position with your family.

 Dismissal From Camp

-I understand that the camp reserves the right to dismiss a camper whose conduct is dangerous, illegal, or at the discretion of the camp director, detrimental to the camp and/or to other campers, otherwise unsatisfactory, or does not meet the Camper Standards of Behavior and Appearance.
+I understand that the camp reserves the right to dismiss a camper whose conduct is dangerous, illegal, or at the discretion of the camp directors, detrimental to the camp and/or to other campers’ experiences, otherwise unsatisfactory, or does not meet the Camper Standards of Behavior and Appearance.

 Electronics, Music & Media

-1. iPods and other portable music devices are not permitted at camp.
-Campers or staff members wearing head phones are not building relationships at camp.
+- iPods and other portable music devices are not permitted at camp.
+Campers or staff members wearing headphones are not building relationships at camp.

 Campers may not bring electronic devices to camp except for lights, watches, and cameras that do not connect to a cellular or bluetooth network, will not require charging during the session (no outlets available), and do not have any apps, games, or messaging capabilities.
 Simple activity tracking devices are permitted.

 We discourage campers from bringing any expensive devices that may be broken, dropped in the lake, or lost while at camp.
-Many campers use disposable cameras, which we sell in the camp store.
+Some campers bring disposable cameras from home, which we do NOT sell in the camp store.
 Campers are permitted to bring an inexpensive digital camera with no connectivity to cellular or wireless networks.

-GAC considers the positive example parents set for their campers and the cooperation of parents essential for it to carry out its mission.
-Parents are expected to support all policies, rules, and regulations, and cooperate with and act civilly toward members of the GAC community, including our staff and contracted vendors providing service to GAC both on site and off site.
-Unacceptable parent behavior may result in non-renewal or termination of Camper’s enrollment.
+Parents are expected to support all policies, rules, and regulations.
+Further, parents are expected to cooperate with and act civilly towards all members of the GAC community, including our staff and the contracted vendors providing service to GAC both on site and off site.

-• Psychiatric problems, including suicide gestures or ideation
+- Psychiatric problems, including suicide gestures, suicidal ideation, or any self-harm.

-• Mental health issues/diagnoses (e.g. ADHD, Depression, Anxiety)
+- Mental health issues/diagnoses (e.g. ADHD, Depression, Anxiety, Eating Disorders).

-• Recent changes to medications, including if a camper has been taken off a medication for the summer or recently changed dosage.
+- Recent changes to medications, including if a camper has been taken off a medication for the summer or has recently changed dosage.

-• Any hospitalization for a physical or emotional reason
+- Any hospitalization or treatment for physical or emotional reasons.